OpenStickCommunity/Hardware/Trains Theatrhythm Stuff/Theatrhythm ASC Arcade Cabinet Art/Theatrhythm ASC Front Control Panel Art/README.md

 - [TheTrain](https://github.com/TheTrainGoes) Did the design on this<br/>
 - Dotstudio / Freepik for the gold texture pattern <a href="http://www.freepik.com">Designed by Dotstudio / Freepik</a>
 - Theatrhythm community for sharing reference shots and feedback along the way
+- Square Enix who owns the trademarks on Final Fantasy and Theatrhythm